 Not long after, support for this campaign started pouring in from councils across the nation.
 With even Glasgow City Council, Scotland’s largest local authority, taking inspiration from the Western Isles council and pledging to shift to environmentally friendly products.

-Glasgow council’s decision indeed managed to impress the folks at Sunnyside primary, whose students had put in tremendous amount of energy and faith in trying to bring about a change.
+Glasgow council’s decision indeed managed to impress the folks at Sunnyside primary, whose students had put in a tremendous amount of energy and faith in trying to bring about a change.
 Glasgow’s support for the campaign is both a motivation and a confirmation to the students that no matter how small you are, you can still bring about a big change.

 Moray and Aberdeenshire councils were also quick to join the bandwagon, pointing out how they had already started taking measures to tackle the plastic menace by instructing the catering department to stop the use of plastic products like cups, plates etc. Although there are still some pre-packaged food items such as milk and juice that come with straws attached.
 However, there is an ongoing discussion with the supplier for replacing the same with an environmentally friendly alternative.